-After the Covid 19 pandemic and requirements of our associated risk assessment we have moved away from marking books.
-We have replaced this with a timetable of quality feedback using regular homework and inclass assessments.
-Homework is set, submitted and marked using Microsoft Teams.
-All tasks are marked using rubrics that provide scaled feedback on the quality of learning demonstrated and next steps for improvements.
+After the COVID-19 pandemic and the requirements of our associated risk assessment, we have moved away from marking books.
+We have replaced marking books with a timetable of quality feedback using regular homework and in-class assessments.
+Homework is set, submitted, and marked using Microsoft Teams.
+All tasks are marked using rubrics that provide scaled feedback on the quality of learning demonstrated and the next steps for improvements.